kbridson/rails-demos-and-deets-2021-test/demo-run-app.md

 ## 3. Setting Up the Database Backend

-Next, we will add the configuration necessary to enable the test app to use our Postgres database, and we will initialize the database for the project.
+Next, we will initialize the database for the project.

-1. Open the `rails-6-test-app` in VSCode by running the following command in the `rails-6-test-app` directory:

-    ```bash
-    code .
-    ```

-1. From VSCode, create a copy of the `.env.sample` file named `.env`.
-Edit the `.env` file to use your username and password.
-This will need to be set correctly for every Rails project you work on.
-This file should look something like:

-    ```text
-    export DB_USERNAME=kbridson
-    export DB_PASSWORD=password1
-    ```

 1. Wipe and reset the database to be used by this Rails app by entering the following command:

     ```bash
-    rails db:reset
+    rails db:migrate:reset db:seed
     ```

 ## 4. Running the Project